The department offers MS, MEng, and PhD degrees with a major in materials science and engineering.

 Graduate assistantships can be awarded to students concurrently enrolled.

-Graduate students is other departments who wish to declare a formal minor in materials science and engineering will have at least one MSE faculty member serving on their advisory committee.
+Graduate students in other departments who wish to declare a formal minor in materials science and engineering will have at least one MSE faculty member serving on their advisory committee.

-For an MSE minor in an MS degree, students will take at least eight MSE course credits; 12 credits for a minor in a PhD degree.
+For an MSE minor in an MS degree, students will take at least eight MSE or MatE course credits; 12 credits for a minor in a PhD degree.

 Get Paid to Learn